effectivecore/core/docs/development.md

 About forms
 ---------------------------------------------------------------------

-1. It's not recommended to use DISABLED|READONLY text fields with shared NAME (name="shared_name[]") because user can delete DISABLED|READONLY state from field and change the field VALUE and submit the form — after this action the new VALUE will be set to the next field with
+1. It is not recommended to use DISABLED|READONLY text fields with shared NAME (name="shared_name[]") because user can delete DISABLED|READONLY state from field and change the field VALUE and submit the form — after this action the new VALUE will be set to the next field with